 Darwin Expert Committee

-The Darwin Expert Committee (currently chaired by Professor Stephen Blackmore), consists of experts from government, academia, science and the private sector.
+The Darwin Expert Committee, consists of experts from government, academia, science and the private sector.
 The committee advises ministers on development of the initiative, reviews applications and makes recommendations to ministers on applications for funding.

 |Dr Abigail Entwistle||Fauna and Flora International (FFI)|